telerik/ajax-docs/controls/window/how-to/executing-script-on-a-reload.md

 ---
 title: Executing Script on a Reload
-page_title: Executing Script on a Reload | RadWindow for ASP.NET AJAX Documentation
+page_title: Executing Script on a Reload - RadWindow
-description: Executing Script on a Reload
+description: Check our Web Forms article about Executing Script on a Reload.
 slug: window/how-to/executing-script-on-a-reload
 tags: executing,script,on,a,reload
 published: True